xanxerus/termcube/README.md

 # term-cube
-Term-cube can simulate a cubic twistypuzzles with arbitrary side lengths and implements a cube timer in terminal.
+Term Cube is a cube timer and simulator which can simulate cubic twistypuzzles with arbitrary side lengths.
 The cube simulator has a lot of the same functionality as PyCuber <https://github.com/adrianliaw/PyCuber>
 in that it can simulate a 3x3x3 and can reverse an algorithm.
-The timer has a Two-Phase Algorithm solver, random state scrambling for 3x3x3, an interactive mode, a timer, and works with cubes of any side length > 1.
+The timer has a Two-Phase Algorithm solver, random state scrambling for 3x3x3, solve tagging for statistics, and works with cubes of any side length > 1.

 It uses random-state scrambles for the 3x3x3 by default.
 Solves and scrambles no longer take a godawful amount of time thanks to threading,